Skip to main content

 Trusts

-Trusts work the same way as businesses.
+Trusts work the same way as businesses on the Household tab.
 They track trust entities for estate planning purposes.

 Fields: